Bolton says Trump asked China to help him get reelected

 Bolton wrote that he would print Trump’s exact words, “but the government’s pre-publication review process has decided otherwise.”

-The book, titled “The Room Where It Happened: A White House Memoir,” which is set to be released Tuesday by Simon & Schuster, has been the subject of a lengthy battle between Bolton and the White House.
-The Trump administration insists that the pre-publication review process was never completed and sued Bolton this week to try to delay publication of the book, saying it contains classified information.
+The book, titled “The Room Where It Happened: A White House Memoir,” is set to be released Tuesday by Simon & Schuster.
+It has been the subject of a lengthy battle between Bolton and the White House.

+The Justice Department filed suit Tuesday in an effort to delay publication of the book, claiming it still contained highly classified information and that a required review by the National Security Council had not been concluded.
+According to the filing, a career official determined no classified material remained in April, but national security adviser Robert O’Brien initiated a secondary review that deemed additional information to be classified.

+The White House’s contention that so much of the book was classified appeared to be a tacit admission that many of Bolton’s allegations were accurate — as inaccurate information could not be classified.

 U.S. Trade Representative Robert Lighthizer said Wednesday that he attended a meeting between Trump and Xi at the Group of 20 nations in Osaka, but he never heard Trump pleading with Xi to buy more agriculture products to ensure he would win reelection.
 Lighthizer spoke at a Senate hearing on trade issues and was asked about Bolton’s recollection of events.